 Dr. He has broad interests in biomedical and health informatics, clinical research informatics, knowledge discovery, knowledge representation, and ontology-enhanced data analytics.
 The overarching goal of his research is to improve the population health and advance biomedical research through the collection, analysis, and application of data.

 On the foundational track, he is developing semantic and structural methods to enhance controlled terminologies/ontologies and improve their utility in natural language processing, clinical decision support, data analytics, and electronic health records.
 He is also interested in ontological knowledge bases.
 On the application track, he has been developing novel data-driven methods and tools to assess the generalizability of clinical studies using the electronic data in clinical trial registries, public patient databases, and clinical data warehouses.
 His research aims to improve the representation of underserved population subgroups in clinical studies such as older adults with multiple chronic conditions.
 Another line of his research is to bridge the terminology gap between health information consumers and health professionals.
-His research is currently funded by Amazon, FSU Council on Research and Creativity, and Institute for Successful Longevity.
+His research has been funded by National Institutes of Health, Eli Lilly and Company, Amazon Inc, FSU Council on Research and Creativity, and Institute for Successful Longevity.

 Dr. He has published in the following topics: